madhums/node-express-mongoose-demo/README.md

   |__passport (auth config)
 ```

-If you are looking a specific feature, please use the issue tracker.
+If you are looking for a specific feature, please use the issue tracker.
 I will try to come
 up with a demo as earliest as I can.
 Please feel free to fork and send updates :)